 Cover your mouth and nose with a tissue when you cough or sneeze.
-Throw used tissues in a lined trash can; immediately wash your hands with soap and water for at least 20 seconds or clean your hands with an alcohol-based hand sanitizer that contains at least 60% alcohol, covering all surfaces of your hands and rubbing them together until they feel dry.
-Soap and water is preferred if hands are visibly dirty.
+Throw used tissues in a lined trash can; immediately wash your hands with soap and water for at least 20 seconds.
+If soap or water are not available, clean your hands with an alcohol-based hand sanitizer that contains at least 60% alcohol, covering all surfaces of your hands and rubbing them together until they feel dry.
+Soap and water are preferred if hands are visibly dirty.

 Wash your hands often with soap and water for at least 20 seconds.
 If soap and water are not available, clean your hands with an alcohol-based hand sanitizer that contains at least 60% alcohol, covering all surfaces of your hands and rubbing them together until they feel dry.
 Soap and water are preferred if hands are visibly dirty.
 Avoid touching your eyes, nose, and mouth with unwashed hands.

-High touch surfaces include counters, tabletops, doorknobs, bathroom fixtures, toilets, phones, keyboards, tablets, and bedside tables.
-Also, clean any surfaces that may have blood, stool, or body fluids on them.
-Use a household cleaning spray or wipe, according to the label instructions.
-Labels contain instructions for safe and effective use of the cleaning product including precautions you should take when applying the product, such as wearing gloves and making sure you have good ventilation during use of the product.
+Clean high touch surfaces daily, such as counters, tabletops, doorknobs, bathroom fixtures, toilets, phones, keyboards, tablets, and bedside tables.
+Also, clean surfaces that may have blood, stool, or body fluids on them.
+Use a household cleaning spray or wipe according to the label instructions.
+Labels contain instructions for safe and effective use of the cleaning product, including precautions you should take when applying the product, such as wearing gloves and making sure you have good ventilation during use of the product.
 See Environmental Cleaning and Disinfection Recommendations for more information.